-Fishing is possible along this section of coastline but is generally better in the deeper waters offshore.
-Whiting can be caught from the beach and other species frequent the deeper channels a few kilometres offshore.
-You can launch boats from the beach at Bush Bay or from the boat ramp at Gladstone.
+Fishing is possible along this section of coastline although fishing is generally better in the deeper waters offshore.
+You can launch boats from the beach at Bush Bay or the boat ramp at Gladstone.

-There are special zoning restrictions along this section of coastline including:
+There are special zoning restrictions along this section of coastline:

-- The Gladstone Special Protection Zone to help conserve the local population of dugongs which visit the area to breed during summer.
-The waters south of the Gladstone boat ramp are closed to boating between September 1st and 15th January and the waters north of the ramp are closed between 1st December and 31st March.
+- Gladstone Special Protection Zone restrictions help conserve the local population of dugongs which visit the area to breed during summer:

-- The Disappointment Reach Special protection Zone just north of Gladstone is closed to fishing all year as a benchmark for monitoring the health of marine ecosystems.
+- Disappointment Reach Special Protection Zone north of Gladstone is closed to fishing all year as a benchmark for monitoring the health of marine ecosystems.
 It is also important dugong habitat.